cqse/teamscale-jacoco-agent/TEST_IMPACT_ANALYSIS_DOC.md

 information and calculates the impacted tests for one or more changes.
 It's then the responsibility of the test framework to execute only those.

-## Setup

-## Technical details
+## High level view on the API

 ### 1. Upload Test Details and query impacted tests

-Since Teamscale does not have knowledge beforehand of which tests are available for execution, the list of available tests has to be uploaded to Teamscale.

-The upload is possible via the `Report Upload` REST-API with the `TEST_LIST` format.

-//TODO

-You can get the impacted tests from Teamscale via the `Test Impact` REST-API, which returns a list of external test IDs that can be used to select the according tests for execution.
+Impacted tests can be queried via the `Test Impact` REST-API, which returns a list of tests that should be executed to test recent changes.
+The API can be called as `GET` or `PUT` method.
+The `GET` method uses only tests that are already known to Teamscale from previous test runs.
+The `PUT` method allows to send a list of currently available tests to Teamscale and therefore to pick up new tests on the go.

-Since the analysis of the uploaded test details can take a few seconds (depending on the current server load) and Teamscale needs this data to be available in order to perform the Test Impact Analysis this service may return `null` to indicate, that the test details are not yet available.
-The client should periodically retry this call until it succeeds.
-If no tests are selected the result is an empty list instead.
+For both methods a branch and timestamp must be given, which specifies the code version that the tests are about to be executed for.

-### 3. Upload TESTWISE_COVERAGE report
+### 2. Upload TESTWISE_COVERAGE report

 During the test execution the coverage produced by each test case has to be saved separately.
 After the execution the collected testwise coverage needs to be converted to the following format.